FeatherCoin/Feathercoin/doc/gitian-building.md

     lxc-start: Connection refused - inotify event with no name (mask 32768) Running build script (log in var/build.log)

-As when building the dependencies, the progress of package installation and building can be inspected in `var/install.log` and `var/build.log`.

 Building an alternative repository
 -----------------------------------

-If you want to do a test build of a pull on github it can be useful to point the gitian builder at an alternative repository, using the same descriptors and inputs.
+If you want to do a test build of a pull on GitHub it can be useful to point the gitian builder at an alternative repository, using the same descriptors and inputs.